BerkeleyHCI/PolymorphicBlocks/README.md

 While the core is reasonably stable, as a pre-v1.0-release there are no formal guarantees of API stability.
 In practice, deprecation shims are / will be maintained for common features if APIs change.

+Though many functional boards have been built with this system, there may still be bugs and edge cases.
+You are recommended to sanity check generated designs during layout.

 ### Scope
 The current libraries best support intermediate-level (and simpler) PCB designs.
 This includes circuits with discrete microcontrollers, microcontroller modules (like ESP32s), and socketed dev boards.